• Skip to secondary menu

 Graduated Pleats

 These pleats are flat or flared pleats, and it is the name of the machine-made knife pleats.
-The difference between standard flat pleats and the graduated pleats is the width of the under pleats.
+The difference between standard flat pleats and graduated pleats is the width of the under pleats.
 It is because the width of under pleats in the graduated pleats type varies from the hip to the hem.
 The graduation of the flared feature of the pleats created in the fabric adds an elegant yet trendy aspect to the garments.

 4. Crystal Pleats